Seniors' Services

 2. to guide the implementation of the Age-friendly Peterborough Community Action Plan.

-Age-friendly Peterborough Advisory Committee advises City Council and County Council (through the Joint Services Steering Committee), Curve Lake First Nation Council (through their Health and Family Services Committee), and Hiawatha First Nation Council.
+Age-friendly Peterborough Advisory Committee advises City Council and County Council (through the Greater Peterborough Joint Services Steering Committee), Curve Lake First Nation Council (through their Health and Family Services Committee), and Hiawatha First Nation Council.
 Age-friendly Peterborough Advisory Committee is supported by four working groups which are comprised of local organizations, staff, and local volunteers.
 The structure below collectively represents Age-friendly Peterborough.

 Current Age-friendly Peterborough Advisory Committee members